orfeotoolbox/pyotb/README.md

 ## Interaction with Tensorflow

 We saw that numpy operations had some limitations.
 To bypass those limitations, it is possible to use some Tensorflow operations on pyotb objects.

-You can do it like this :
+You need a working installation of OTBTF >=3.0 for this and then the code is like this:

 ```python
 import pyotb